How to Get Coffee Stains Out of Carpet

 The short answer

-Coffee on carpet is a tannin stain on a surface you cannot rinse — so the method is dilution in place: blot up the spill, dab cold water on, blot it back out, and repeat until the transfer stops.
+Coffee on carpet is a tannin stain on a surface you cannot rinse; the method is dilution in place: blot up the spill, dab cold water on, blot it back out, and repeat until the transfer stops.
 A mild dish soap solution handles the brown that remains.
-Coffee with milk adds protein, which is one more reason to keep the water cold — hot water would set the milk component.
+Coffee with milk adds protein, which is one more reason to keep the water cold; hot water would set the milk component.
 Finish with the weighted-towel trick overnight; coffee that soaked toward the pad otherwise wicks back up as a reappearing ring.

 Before you start